oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

     cursor = connection.cursor()
     </copy>
     ```

 2. Execute the cell by entering **shift + enter** or clicking on the play button.

 3. You should see a message that says "Connection successful!" in your notebook.
 If you do not, check the credentials and try again.

     ![connect](./images/connect.png " ")

 >**Note:** The last line, `cursor = connection.cursor()`, creates a cursor object from the established Oracle database connection.
 A cursor acts as a control structure that enables the execution of SQL queries and retrieval of results from the database.
 It is essential for sending SQL commands, fetching data, and iterating through query results.
 We will be using the cursor object in later steps of this lab.
 The object persists in the notebook session, so you can use it in subsequent cells without re-establishing the connection.

 ## Task 3: Create tables and insert data

 Now, that we have established a connection, we can start creating our tables and inserting some sample data.
 We will create two sample tables (`orders` and `customers`) in our database.
 We will also insert some sample data into these tables.

-1. In a new cell, enter the following code to create the `orders` table and insert some sample data:
+1. In a new cell, enter the following code to create the `orders_demo` table and insert some sample data:

     ```python
     <copy>